sheehui/tp/docs/UserGuide.md

 The Asset/Liabilities tab is the Client View tab that stores all of your client's assets/liabilities.
-This tab can be accessed by pressing on the `Assets/Liabilities` button when in any of the Client View tabs, or through typing the command `tab a`, `tab asset`, or `tab assets` for the Assets tab and typing the command `tab l`, `tab liability`, or `tab liabilites` for the Liabilities tab.
+This tab can be accessed by pressing on the `Assets/Liabilities` button when in any of the Client View tabs, or through typing the command `tab a`, `tab asset`, or `tab assets` for the Assets tab and typing the command `tab l`, `tab liability`, or `tab liabilities` for the Liabilities tab.

 You will know that you are in the Assets tab if you see the **Assets** header below the Result Display or the Liabilities tab if you see the **Liabilities** header below the Result Display.
 You can see the total value of these